-No longer do you need to panic standing in line to get a coffee when you realize you don’t have enough on your balance.
+No longer do you need to panic standing in line to get a coffee when you realise you don’t have enough on your balance.
 All you need to do is reload it and the cashier will know it’s been updated by the time you swipe your card.

 - Consistency Is Key

-Uprise VSI states that you need to have a “consistent message at every touchpoint” this refers to both online and offline touchpoints.
+Uprise VSI states that you need to have a “consistent message at every touchpoint” this refers to both online and offline touch-points.

 “Having a consistent experience regardless of touchpoint makes the customer journey better and improves conversion rates.
-It should also simplify and unify our customer touchpoints by having a clear and single user journey flow.”
+It should also simplify and unify our customer touch-points by having a clear and single user journey flow.”
 Adrian Gradinaru, Sailo

 - Be Ready